CoFiF/cofif.github.io/index.md

-## CoFiF: A Corpus of Financial Reports in French Language
+## CoFiF: The first large Corpus of Financial Reports in French Language